mikemag/MonkeyCAM/README.md

 If you're a software developer who is into ski and snowboard construction or CAM and you're interested in helping out on MonkeyCAM then let's chat.
-Open up an issue with what you want to work on and we'll work out the details there, or fork the repo, make some changes and put up a pull request!
+Open up an [issue](https://github.com/mikemag/MonkeyCAM/issues) or [discussion](https://github.com/mikemag/MonkeyCAM/discussions) with what you want to work on and we'll work out the details there, or fork the repo, make some changes and put up a pull request!